-It is the driver's responsibility to secure Valley District vehicles at all times.
-Drivers are required to report vehicle problems, schedule maintenance, verify vehicle is in compliance with safety inspection, registration, and insurance requirements.
-Employees must keep vehicles clean while in their custody.
+All Valley District employees who drive during business, whether in their own vehicle or Valley District vehicle, are responsible for adhering to all vehicle operation laws and display the highest level of professional conduct when driving a Valley District vehicle.
+It is the driver's responsibility to secure Valley District vehicles at all times, and to report vehicle problems, schedule maintenance, verify vehicle is in compliance with safety inspection, registration, and insurance requirements.
+Employees must keep Valley District vehicles clean while in their custody.

 Employees assigned Valley District vehicles will be held responsible for all damages and liabilities incurred or arising out of any unauthorized vehicle use.
+Additionally, employees are responsible for payment of any tickets or parking violations.